EU signs off on China solar deal, no state votes against

 In a statement, the European Commission, the EU’s executive arm, said it had received almost unanimous support but declined to give details on any possible abstentions.

 “We can’t go into details.
-A huge majority of member states voted in favor.
+A huge majority of member states voted in favour.
 No member state voted against,” a Commission spokesman said.

 The EU trade chief and his Chinese counterpart agreed late last month to set a minimum price for panels from China near spot market prices.